 77. Visit Hampi- The land of a Celebrated Kingdom

-Located in Karnataka is Hampi historical Village, home to the erstwhile Vijayanagar empire.
+Located in Karnataka is the historical Hampi village, home to the erstwhile Vijayanagar empire.
 You get to walk amidst the ruins of the empire in this village, which is a UNESCO World Heritage Site.
 There are fascinating temples, some waterfalls and enchanting history to be explored here.
 It is a haven for those interested in stories of kings and queens.

 Houseboats in Dal Lake, Srinagar are a mesmerizing experience.
 The ones in Kerala are not too far behind either.
 While a house boat in Kerala may lack in luxurious decor, it more than makes up for it with the serenity that surrounds it.
 Staying amidst dense foliage, with the most personalized service is exactly the kind of break you need from the stressed routines of today.